goblinfactory/konsole/README.md

 I'm now also using it for other serious applications besides learning material.
 I'm using `Konsole` in `Gunner` a `.NET` testing library similar to `Gattling` that I need to put code under stress when evaulating different enterprise messaging libraries.

-# Debugging problems with Konsole, random items
+# Debugging problems with Konsole

 ## This project may not be fully compatible with your project.

 When building .NET standard or .NET core app, you may recieve the following warning.
 If you have `treat warnings as errors` turned on, then this will fail your build.

+## Warning NU1702

 > Warning	NU1702	ProjectReference 'C:\src\git-alan-public\konsole-spike\Konsole.Platform.Windows\Konsole.Platform.Windows.csproj' was resolved using '.NETFramework,Version=v4.6.1' instead of the project target framework '.NETStandard,Version=v2.0'.
 This project may not be fully compatible with your project.
 Konsole	C:\Program Files (x86)\Microsoft Visual Studio\2019\Preview\MSBuild\Current\Bin\Microsoft.Common.CurrentVersion.targets		1653